 How can I save more energy if I have a relatively new boiler?

 There are a number of steps you can take.
-Make sure your boiler is regularly serviced so it is consistently providing the level of performance it is designed to.
+Make sure to arrange an annual boiler service so it is consistently providing the level of performance it is designed to.
 If neglected, boilers can develop faults, which cause them to underperform and waste more energy than they need to.
 Be preemptive - and resolve issues before they emerge.

 You can also look into smart domestic heating controls and thermostats, which can further reduce energy consumption within a home.
 This is because they give homeowners more control over their boiler performance and enable more reactive decision-making when it comes to programming the system’s day to day timings.
 To this end, domestic heating controls have been shown to help homeowners save money and drastically reduce annual bills.
 Innovative smart systems, such as our own Alpha Connect solution, can be set up to be controlled wirelessly via a mobile phone or tablet, meaning they are accessible to everyone and can be programmed while at home or on the go.